opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    14 + Eventually, let's add titles and textual indications, to make sure that everyone can understand how the page works, and what will happen when the filter is used.
+    14 + And finally, let's add titles and textual indications, to make sure that everyone understands how the page and its content work.

 .. code-block:: html